Creating a Quiz

+2. Students will only be able to see and access the quiz when the checkbox next to Hide from Users in unchecked.

 3. In addition to activating the quiz, you also need to make sure the dates are set correctly.
 Set a Due date for when the quiz is to be completed.
-Adding a Start Date and End Date for the Quiz will determine when the quiz is visible to students.
+Adding a Start Date and End Date for the quiz will determine when the quiz is visible to students.
 The start date is the date that student will be able to see the quiz and the end date is when it will become hidden from them.

 4. Under Optional Advanced Restrictions, a password may be entered and students will have to enter this password to start the quiz.